 Up to three off-duty New Orleans police officers use Polaris all-terrain vehicles to navigate the French Quarter effectively.
 While officers use iPads to quickly respond to any submissions from the mobile application, most of the activity of the French Quarter Task Force is self-initiated by officers.

 The initial pilot program and mobile application development was funded by Sidney Torres IV and began on March 25, 2015.
-Since then, the application has been downloaded more than 17,000 times, and French Quarter Task Force officers have responded to over 30,000 calls, resulting in more almost 800 arrests.
+Since then, the application has been downloaded more than 24,000 times, and French Quarter Task Force officers have responded to over 36,000 calls, resulting in over 1,000 arrests.